fadhilnapis/SIG-FSTM/README.md

 ## okay .. then, how SIG work?

 We will make a class once a week every tuesday night, discussing a topic we specify.
-To keep what we learned longger, we use github which will save our code into the cloud and recode it perfectly.
+To keep what we learned longer, we use
+Github which will save our code into the cloud and recode it perfectly.

-To keep track our SIG activity in github, we use gitter as a chat platform which we already setup to integerate with SIG github repo.
+To keep track our SIG activity in Github, we use Gitter as a chat platform which we already setup to integrate with SIG Github repo.
-We will also make a training in a certains topic that need to focus more.
+We will also make a training in certain topics that need to focus more.

-Also we will joining outside events that relate to our scope of learning for example JOMLAUNCH, raspberry pi JAM, Startup and Developer Meetup and more.
+Also, we will be joining outside events that relate to our scope of learning for example JOMLAUNCH, raspberry pi JAM, Startup and Developer Meetup and more.

-You can also participate with outside competition offers by university or company or FSTM itself which will test your skill and knowledge.
+You can also participate in outside competition offers by university or company or FSTM itself which will test your skill and knowledge.